gozzarda/keyboard_distance/README.md

 Makes no assumptions about what side of the keyboard each finger belongs to, so may find some solutions that are impossible if you have arms.

 `./two_finger.py [path/to/dictionary]` will read words from the given dictionary file (default: `dictionary.txt`) and print out a TSV of (sanitized) words and the minimum distance required to type that word using two fingers.

+`word_dists.tsv` contains the results of running this program on the sample `dictionary.txt`.